teiniker/teiniker-lectures-arduino/sensors/hc-sr04/README.md

 ## Simulation

-This simulation doesn't use a library, thus, the distance is calculated manually.
+The following simulation doesn't use a library.
+Instead, the distance is calculated manually.

 **Tinkercad**: [Arduino: Sensor HC-SR04](https://www.tinkercad.com/things/2SftYn3fIlA)